Javatrix/hyprtheme/README.md

 ```

 # Configuring
-List the files you want to save in `~/.config/hypr/themes/.themefiles` (the paths are relative to ~/.config/
+List the files you want to save in `~/.config/hypr/themes/.themefiles` (the paths are relative to ~/.config/ and any directories are added recursively.
 Example:
 ```
 hypr/hyprland.conf